Note: This review is not sponsored and I bought both pumps with my own money.

 I just don’t find Willow milk bags practical or economical.

-So in reality, the main difference between Willow 3.0 and Willow Go didn’t even come into play for me.
+So in reality, the main difference between these two pump models didn’t even come into play for me.

 If you take the quiz on Willow’s website to decide which pump is right for you, the quiz questions are in reference to the physical flexibility you get with the Willow 3.0 milk bags.
 When you pump with the milk bags, you could be upside down, and no milk will spill out.
 If that’s important to you, then definitely keep it in mind.